 - Not ideal for dogs with unusual proportions

-2. MayPaw Slip Lead Control Leash 7FT
+2. MayPaw 7FT Slip Lead Control Leash

-- Adjustable for different neck sizes
+- Fits all neck sizes

-- Lightweight and flexible
+- Lightweight and sturdy

-- Not escape-proof for determined dogs
+- Not ideal for very large dogs

 3. Harness Lead No Pull Dog Harness and Leash Set